LitchDoctor/winter2025-group2-rpg/Developer_Documentation.md

 1. Open the cloned repository directory and select "Protect Humanity"
 1. From here, the project will open up and you will be able to edit the game

+### Building Project Executable
+Building a project executable must be done through Unity.
+After opening the project in Unity, follow these steps.

+1. Select "File" in the upper left
+1. From the dropdown menu, select "Build Profiles"
+1. Select the target platform from the menu on the left side
+1. Click "Switch Platform"
+1. After the platform is switched, view the "Scene List"
+1. Click the checkbox next to all scenes that you want to include
+1. (OPTIONAL) Open the player settings to change product name, version, resolution, etc.
+1. When finished adjusting settings, click "Build" or "Build and Run"

 ## File Structure
 Nearly all files that are used for making the game fall under the assets directory.
 Below is a list showing what each directory inside of assets contains.